Isissss/Data-SCI-02/README.md

 #### Personal

-EXPERIENCE
+PRIOR EXPERIENCE <br>
 When I just started my studies (CMGT) I made an IoT device, so I have some knowledge of IoT.
 I made a 'vergeet-me-niet' madicine reminder for eldery coded in a beginner's coding program called 'MakeCode' a simplified application that uses Javascript as programming language.

 In the second period of this year, we had to build our own reservation system.
-I learnt how to make post and get requests, which I could use in this project as well to update the channels and to retrieve information from TeamSpeak.
+I learnt how to make post and get requests through PHP, which I could use in this project as well to update the channels and to retrieve information from TeamSpeak.

+MY OWN GOALS <br>
-I hope to expand my knowledge and get comfortable with Python so I can start bigger projects like a Discord bot that can help me pick and send predefined replies to an issue at my work.
-I work at a Minecraft server's customer service.
+I hope to expand my knowledge and get comfortable with the basics of Python so I can start bigger projects like a Discord bot that can help me pick and send predefined replies at my work.
+I work at a Minecraft server's customer service and tickets are done through Discord.